Contents

 Moving On Before Divorce Is Final

-They both have a share in the value of their home and both their names appear on the deed of the mortgage.
-But when your wife moves out prematurely she risks financial complications.
-If your wife was the person paying most of the marital bills, the court may order her to continue paying those bills depending on your state.
+They both share in the value of their home, and both their names appear on the mortgage deed.
+But when your wife moves out prematurely, she risks financial complications.
+If your wife paid most of the marital bills, the court may order her to continue paying those bills, depending on your state.

-That means your wife will have to pay bills for her new place and for your marital home.
-So, it is better to negotiate with your wife and come up with an arrangement where you can continue living together while still separated.
+That means your wife must pay bills for her new place and your marital home.
+So, it is better to negotiate with your wife and devise an arrangement where you can continue living together while still separated.

 The Children Will Be Negatively Impacted